sysfce2/QuickBMS_Scripts.DKDave/README.md

 NOTE 2: The latest version of QuickBMS (0.12) may not work correctly with some scripts due to differences in string handling.

+NOTE 3: Please don't use the issues system to make requests for new scripts.
+Instead, use Reshax forum to post your query.

 Dave